Knead a good green bread recipe for St Patrick's Day?

-It’s the perfect bread pull-apart bread to tear and share and fantastic for mopping up soup or enjoying with an endless variety of toppings or leftover fixes.
+I have created the perfect pull-apart bread to tear and share.
+It's fantastic for mopping up soup or enjoying with an endless variety of toppings or leftover fixes.

-This outrageous green beauty has recently become a brand new staple in my Supercharged kitchen.
+This outrageous green beauty has recently become a brand new staple in my Supercharged kitchen and is one of the hundred and sixty recipes included in my new book Supercharge Your Life.

 Healthy pull-apart green bread is packed with greens and fresh herbs and the perfect sandwich option, that you’ll find simple and easy to make.